hellstorm-software/HyRise/README.md

     - added mouse iron
 - Updated SCP-x009-1 bench to have the salvage bench model
 - adjusted all mods to use SCP-x009-1 instead of the alchemy bench for my own sanity
+- fixed an issue causing the Caseoh and walter white spawn eggs to not be consumed

 ----------------------------------------------------------